-At each index rebalance, the index provider applies the ESG selection criteria to the Parent Index to exclude issuers that do not meet such ESG selection criteria.
+At each index rebalance, the index provider applies the ESG selection criteria to exclude issuers that do not meet such ESG selection criteria.

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?